TradeIdeasPhilip/compress/mac-os/eight/README.md

 Most important of all, my encoder and decoder are _consistent_, so the encoder and decoder will always see the same thing.
 There is a lot of rounding in that code.
 It's not hard, but it would be easy to make a mistake.

+### Faking it

+In a lot of experiments I don't always bother to actually use the entropy encoder.
+There are standard formulas for computing the cost of using the entropy encoder.
+And it's a lot quicker and easier to compute the cost of encoding than to actually do the encoding.

+The problem with that approach is that you can't find all your bugs.
+By compressing and decompressing documents, you measure the results __and__ verify their accuracy.
+If you are only simulating the work, you could be hiding all sorts of bugs and your results might be useless.

+`count` and  `uncount` do not fake anything.

 ## Block Reader / Writer